Kokolipa/deep-learning-challenge/README.md

 **Five models were evaluated:**
 1. **The Original Model** ('AlphabetSoupCharity.h5').
 2. The **second model** is trying to optimise the accuracy score by increasing the number of values for each bin & removing columns.
     * Our original model includes 43 features and inputs, which may introduce high variance and low bias for our dataset.
-Hence, manipulating the dataset by increasing the number of values in the bins may be necessary and valuable to fine-tunning our model by reducing the amount of inputs.
+Hence, manipulating the dataset by increasing the number of values in the bins may be necessary and valuable to fine-tune our model by reducing the amount of inputs.
 3. The **third model** tries to optimise the accuracy score by increasing the number of epochs the model is going to iterate through.
     * Increasing the number of epochs results in more time for learning, fixing previous errors, and a deep understanding of the metric to be predicted.
 4. The **fourth model** tries to optimise the accuracy score by increasing the amount of hidden layers and neurons.